 When you meet:

-- Discuss the objective of the assignment, and how it relates to your company or departmental goals.
+- Discuss the task or project goal and how it relates to your company or departmental goals.

 - Cover the due date and standards.

-- Explain why you delegated this particular task to this employee and how it relates to their other work accountabilities.
+- Explain why you delegated this task to them and how it relates to their other work accountabilities.

-- Discuss what might be difficult or challenging for the employee and provide a dedicated space for them to ask questions.
+- Discuss what might be difficult or challenging for them and answer all their questions.

 - Decide how you want to mutually handle check-ins.